-- Is really a second-generation reformer, but lived while Luther was still alive. - Came to faith in France, and was influenced by Reformation ideas at the university, studying law. - Had to flee for his life, and ended up at Strasbourg and was influenced by Martin Bucer. - He published the first edition of Institutes of the Christian Religion (in hopes that his home country would be more sympathetic to the Reformation), in 1536 (only 1⁄4 the size of the massive work this eventually became). - Intended to settle in Strasbourg but passed through Geneva on his way there.
+- Is really a second-generation reformer, but lived while Luther was still alive. - Came to faith in France, & was influenced by Reformation ideas while studying law. - Had to flee for his life, & came to Strasbourg where he was influenced by Martin Bucer. - He published the first edition of Institutes of the Christian Religion (in hopes that his home country would be more sympathetic to the Reformation), in 1536 (only 1⁄4 the size of the massive work this eventually became).

+- Intended to settle in Strasbourg but passed through Geneva on his way there.
 William Farel asked him to stay & help the church there. - He stayed there, except for a brief exile, until his death.
-Was an influential pastor, and exerted much influence on governmental affairs - trying to live out a biblical vision for all of life.
+Was an influential pastor, and exerted much influence on governmental affairs trying to live out a biblical vision for all of life.